San Nicolas, Ilocos Norte: History

 Like any other town in the then singular province of Ilocos, San Nicolas was established by Augustinian missionaries.
 Vigan, the first Spanish mission center in this region, was founded in 1572.
 In the year 1575, when the Spaniards first explored the Laoag (Padsan) River, they met hostile resistance from the natives of San Nicolas and Laoag.
 In another expedition dispatched from Vigan in 1584 San Nicolas was established and Laoag followed a year later.

 San Nicolas Catholic Church built in 1701 is one of the oldest buildings in this province.
 Its original structure is one of the must see places of the town.
 The Church and the attached Santa Rosa Academy Building, the well preserved Municipal Hall and the old Town Plaza sprawled between them constitute the heart of the town center.
 These buildings and structures are originally built and continue to be festooned with earthen bricks, which is among the products of the surviving locals.

 Geography

 San Nicolas is situated 3.06 km from the provincial capital Laoag, and 479.98 km from the country's capital city of Manila.

 Barangays

 San Nicolas is politically subdivided into 24 barangays.
 Each barangay consists of puroks and some have sitios.

-There are 13 barangays that are considered urban (highlighted in bold).
-In parentheses are respective local names.